 At the eastern entrance to the town, Villa Braghieri is located: a country house built in the eighteenth century that hosted the Duchess Maria Amalia wife of Ferdinando Borbone.
 The same location now houses the Ethnographic Museum of Farm Life and the Museum of Cardinal Agostino Casaroli.

 Alongside the typical Piacenza courses there are specialties of the river region such as marinated eels, catfish, afried frogs.

 In the center there is a Theater dedicated to Giuseppe Verdi and a cinema room.

 Near Villa Braghieri there is the municipal swimming pool open the whole year.

-There are two very important events in Castel San Giovanni: the third weekend of May at Villa Braghieri, Floravilla, the market exhibition dedicated to gardening is set up, while at the beginning of November in the central streets chocolate becomes the star f Cioccolandia fair.
+There are two very important events in Castel San Giovanni: at the beginning of November in the central streets chocolate becomes the star of Cioccolandia fair.